 This post may contain affiliate links, please see the privacy policy for details.

-Also known as pizzagaina, pizza rustica, Italian ham pie, pizza gana and pizza chiena, this egg, cheese and meat pie is a feast for the eyes as well as for the stomach.
+This egg, cheese and meat pie is a feast!
 Tasty ingredients like eggs, ham, sausage, mozzarella, and provolone make this one of the most satisfying Easter dishes ever.

-- Authentic: This traditional Italian Easter savoury pie is well-known and well-loved all over Italy as well as in Italian homes everywhere.
+Authentic: This traditional Italian Easter meat pie is well-known and well-loved all over Italy as well as in Italian homes everywhere.
 If you can get the right ingredients, you can rustle up this classic Italian dish easily.

-- Tasty: If you love Italian meats, cheeses and the richness and appeal of pie and pizza, there’s no way your tastebuds aren’t going to be thrilled with this classic pizza giana.
+Tasty: If you love Italian meats, cheeses and the richness and appeal of pie and pizza, there’s no way your tastebuds aren’t going to be thrilled with this classic pizzagaina.

-- Versatile: Feel free to make any tweaks or changes you want, such as using different meats.
-It’s your savoury pie, so you can make it your way.
+Versatile: Feel free to make any tweaks or changes you want, such as using different meats.
+It’s your savory pie, so you can make it your way!

-You will see the giana pizza recipe lists ham, Italian sausage, capicola, and salami as the meats.
+Deli meats: I like to use Italian sausage, capicola, and salami.
 Capicola, which is also known as capocollo or coppa, is a wafer-thin pork shoulder cold cut.
 You can find it at all good deli counters.
-This is the perfect recipe for using leftover ham.
+This is the perfect recipe for using leftover ham as well.

 How to Make this Classic Easter Dish